Getting started with object storage

 Preparation

-Before getting started, you will need to choose if you want to replicate your storage or not.
-If you are unsure, we recommend not replicating.
-Once you know this, you are able to select an endpoint, which would also depend on what availability zone you want to run your requests from.
-If you are unsure, select europe-se-1a as endpoint.
-The combination of replication (or not) and availability zone will result in an endpoint URL as is defined in our endpoint article, you will use this endpoint to reach the proper storage backend.
+If you are unsure what availability zone to use, select europe-se-1a as endpoint.
+The combination of replication (or not) and availability zone will result in an endpoint URL according to our endpoint article, you will use this endpoint to reach the proper storage backend.

 Initial setup

-To get started with storing objects (either S3 or Swift), you create a container/bucket to store the objects in.
-Creating a container/bucket can be done as either S3 or Swift, the concept is the same and both protocols can use each others containers/buckets.
-You can use the two GUI portals (the cloud management portal or OpenStack Horizon) to create the container/bucket (they will use the Swift protocol) however they are only able to create un-replicated containers/buckets in availability zone europe-se-1a (since you cannot specify which endpoint to access).
-Because of this, we recommend using the protocols own command line to create the container/bucket:
+You can use the two GUI portals (the cloud management portal or OpenStack Horizon) to create the container or bucket (they will use the Swift API), they are only able to create un-replicated containers or buckets in availability zone europe-se-1a (since you cannot specify which endpoint to access).

 Note